Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-to-a-service-with-kong-gateway.md

 1. Validate

-   After configuring the Rate Limiting plugin, you can verify that it was configured correctly and is working, by sending more requests then allowed in the configured time limit.
+   After configuring the Rate Limiting plugin, you can verify that it was configured correctly and is working, by sending more requests than allowed in the configured time limit.
    ```bash
    for _ in {1..6}
    do